WildLotus-15/CS50W-Project-5-Final/README.md

 register.html is extending layout file by its title and body containing header, register form and sign in link.

 # static
+In static folder there is sub directory called "meme/images/", this is the place where are media files are being saved after successfully creating or updating post. also there is svg files that I am using called "heart-fill.svg" "heart.svg" for better like styling purposes. styles.css is used for only styling page body.
+Its declaration is directed to font-family and font-size properties who's values are "sans-serif" and "x-large".